alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 When I reached the crucial point, I usually **forgot** what I was testing!

-# Scripting
+## Scripting in GDB
 GDB supports scripting.
 I was using it to save some commands, loading an ELF, connecting to QEMU with something like this:

 ```